Planning an Elegant Fine Dining Dinner

 in the kitchen so you will know what course to serve next.

-(arrange each food item on the plate before serving)
+Plate up, that is (arrange each food item on the

 This allows you to be creative decorating the plated food you have so carefully